 The last strategy we’re going to look at is to simply pay for traffic.
 There are a lot of different ways you can go about doing this: Google AdWords, Facebook ads, banner ads, sponsored blog posts, solo ads (email), etc. My recommendation is to use the paid traffic to build your email list.
 That way you’ll be building an asset that will continue to send traffic to your blog or website in the future, rather than just paying for a quick burst of traffic today that is gone tomorrow.

 If you want to use paid traffic to build your list you could use Facebook ads and a send visitors to a landing page with a free offer, and the visitor will need to enter their email address to get your freebie.
 This can work well, but depending on your niche it may be expensive.
 Facebook also offers lead ads where Facebook users can opt in to your list without even leaving Facebook.
-Sometimes you can get much cheaper results with lead ads as compared to regular Facebook ads that drive traffic to your website or landing page.
-Want to learn more about Facebook lead ads?
-Check out this guide from HubSpot.

 Another option is to use Opt-Intelligence, where you will pay per lead.
 If you’re only asking for an email address the prices can be pretty reasonable.